 - Current Cycle Consumption: The customer’s actual consumption.

 The price information under the usage summary are tentative prices, and they are only an estimate on usage consumption.
-As the records on the usage summary get pulled in, the Current Cycle Consumption field on the subscription get updated automatically.

 Usage Summary and Details